jim-easterbrook/pywws/doc/html/_sources/guides/weather_ini.txt

 The available languages are those in the locale subdirectory of your pywws installation.
 If you set any other language, pywws will fall back to using English.

+logdata sync sets the quality of synchronisation used by :doc:`../api/pywws.LogData`.
+Set it to 0 for fast & inaccurate or 1 for slower but precise.

 paths: directories in which templates etc. are stored
 -----------------------------------------------------